Elders/be-a-better-dev/erect_in_seconds.md

 # Quick and Painless Erection in 6 Easy Steps

-### ... or How to Setup QORE Project from the Beggining
+### ... or How to Setup QORE Project from the Beginning

 ## 1. Erect Repository with all Artifacts